unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 Users properties keys must start with `usr/`.
 Keys without this prefix are reserved for internal properties.

+You cannot register more than 3 user properties by default.

 #### Parameters

 - `-k --key` (required): Key of property to set as UNIK property.
 See [allowed property key format](/uns-use-the-network/cheatsheet.html#property-keys-of-unik)